robojones/z1/example/start-example.md

 If you want to make sure that everything worked you can visit [localhost:8080](http://localhost:8080/) with your browser.

-You can also use the following command
+You can also use the list command:

 ```
 z1 list